MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 <!-- ====================================================================== -->
 ## Favorites

-Favorites now supports views that add an image thumbnail for favorites a user has saved.
-All favorites data is stored locally on the device, and is organized per Microsoft Edge profile.
+Favorites now supports views that add an image thumbnail for favorites that you've saved.
+All favorites data is stored locally on the device, organized per Microsoft Edge profile.
 Favorites are saved for the duration the favorite exists (10 years).
 If you have sync turned on for favorites, your saved items are available across all signed-in and syncing versions of Microsoft Edge.

-If you want Microsoft Edge to not capture images for your favorites, go to `edge://settings/privacy`, scroll down to the **Services** section, and then turn off the button next to **Save Images for Favorites**.<!-- todo: no such control found in Canary 117 -->  All previously saved images will be erased.
+If you want Microsoft Edge not to capture images for your favorites, go to `edge://settings/privacy`, scroll down to the **Services** section, and then turn off the toggle for **Save Images for Favorites**.<!-- todo: no such control found in Canary 117 -->  All previously saved images will be erased.

 <!-- ====================================================================== -->